Dreadnought (guitar type): History

 Having to compete with intrinsically loud instruments such as the 5-string banjo, often in generally "acoustic" settings, from the late 1930s onwards dreadnoughts became the standard guitar of bluegrass music, and were used by many bluegrass musicians to produce a signature sound.

 The popularity of, and demand for, Martin dreadnought guitars was increased by their use by folk and popular musicians of the mid-20th century, such as Paul Simon, Joni Mitchell, Crosby, Stills, Nash and Young, and Van Morrison as well as in the early rock and roll field by artists such as Elvis Presley.
 While most players prefer the tone of the standard, 14-fret instrument, noted for its more penetrating sound especially when played with other instruments, a few prominent players—including Peter Yarrow of the group Peter, Paul and Mary, Norman Blake, and on occasion Paul Simon (per the cover of his 1974 Live Rhymin' release)—have still favoured the slightly different sonority produced by the 12-fret, larger body shape.

 The Gibson Guitar Company's response to the Martin dreadnought was the round-shouldered Jumbo, which it introduced in 1934.
 It introduced its first square shouldered guitar, the Hummingbird, in 1960.
 Guild also offered "dreadnought" size guitars from 1964 onwards, their D-40 and D-50 offerings (in mahogany and rosewood bodies, respectively) closely paralleling the Martin D-18 and D-28, and being described as "Guild's improved version of the popular dreadnaught guitar".

-Since then, dreadnoughts have been made by nearly all major guitar manufacturers worldwide in both standard and single-cutaway forms; among high grade "boutique" makers of dreadnought-style guitars are the Gallagher Guitar Company (whose instruments were endorsed by Doc Watson), the Santa Cruz Guitar Company (whose line includes a Tony Rice model), Mossman Guitars, and Dana Bourgeois, whose signature model for Ricky Skaggs is very well regarded.
-More recently, younger players such as Billy Strings and Molly Tuttle have both had their own instruments, plus limited edition signature dreadnought model runs created by the guitar manufacturer Preston Thompson.
+Since then, dreadnoughts have been made by a majority of guitar manufacturers worldwide in both standard and single-cutaway forms; among high grade "boutique" makers of dreadnought-style guitars are the Gallagher Guitar Company (whose instruments were endorsed by Doc Watson), the Santa Cruz Guitar Company (whose line includes a Tony Rice model), Mossman Guitars, and Dana Bourgeois, whose signature model for Ricky Skaggs is well regarded.
+Younger players such as Billy Strings and Molly Tuttle have both had their own instruments, plus limited edition signature dreadnought model runs created by the guitar manufacturer Preston Thompson.